rchapman2000/ont-de-novo-assembly/README.md

 | --preGuppy5 | *None* | Flye handles data generated version of Guppy < 5.0 differently.
 Supply this parameter if your data was generated pre-Guppy 5.0 |
 | --threads | *int* | The number of CPU threads that can be use to run pipeline tools in parallel |

-To view the list of options from the commandline, use the following command:
+To view the list of options from the command line, use the following command:
 ```
-nextflow rn main.nf --help
+nextflow run main.nf --help
 ```